cssnr/actions-tools/docs/usage.md

 # Usage

-After [installing](index.md), simply import the module and using methods.
+After [installing](index.md) import the module and start using the methods...

 ## From @actions/toolkit